-The first hours
+The golden hours

 Immediately after the birth, the baby will be put on the mother’s chest or tummy.
 The heart rate and breathing will slow down and become calmer during skin-to-skin-contact.
 The baby will be dried and wrapped with towels to keep the baby warm.
 The heart rate, breathing, muscles control, reflexes and the baby’s crying will be monitored which allows the midwife to give an Apgar-score.
 You will most likely not notice this part.
 Breastfeeding can start within the first postnatal hour.
 This can take some practising which we will support you with.

 Once the heartbeat cannot be felt in the umbilical cord, this can be cut.
 After which the placenta can be born.
 On average this happens within 30 minutes of the baby’s birth.
 The midwife will assess whether any stitches are necessary (this would happen under local anaesthetics).
-Rarely this cannot be done by the midwife (for example, when part of the anus or mucosa is ruptured) the gynaecologist will perform the stitching.

 Urinating after birth

 It is important to urinate well within six hours after giving birth.
 It can be a little sensitive the first time, especially if you have stitches.
 It then helps to rinse with a bottle of lukewarm water while urinating.
 If you fail to urinate the first time, keep trying every hour and drink well.
 If you have not managed to urinate yourself after six hours or if you have the feeling that your bladder cannot empty your bladder, in this case call the obstetrician on duty 020 – 47 000 67 (press 1).